"

 Hope for the Future

 Nature is resilient.
 With informed action, ecosystems and species can recover.
 Across the globe, youth-led movements, Indigenous stewardship, and scientific innovation are driving meaningful change.
-These efforts remind us that conservation is not just a scientific challenge, but it’s a human one, rooted in care, responsibility, and connection.
+These efforts remind us that conservation is not just a scientific challenge, but that it’s a human one, rooted in care, responsibility, and connection.

 Every person has the power to make a difference.
 Whether through research, restoration, education, or everyday choices, our collective actions shape the future of life on Earth.
-The path ahead may be complex, but it is filled with possibility.
+The path ahead may be complex, but it is filled with possibilities.

 No one can do everything, but everyone can do something for biodiversity.